 Through our herd, the European public can discover those wonderful horses, their History, and the challenges they are facing today.

 Our work here to preserve the mustang horse includes two main aspects:

 - Adopting and rescuing wild mustangs and offering them a second chance in life

-- Selecting and preserving rare mustang bloodlines, that are now nearly extinct in the wild: the Spanish Mustang.
+- Featuring some rare mustang bloodlines, that are now nearly extinct in the wild: the Spanish Mustang.
 Because these specific herds of mustangs lived in geographically isolated areas and didn’t mix much with more modern breeds, they are, genetically speaking, remarkably close to the horses brought by the Conquistadores, hence their name “Spanish Mustang”.

 By participating our project and visiting our mustang horses, a percentage of profits goes to helping the wild mustang cause.